-The 12th Combat Aviation Brigade trains and conducts aviation support across the full spectrum of unified land operations for United States Army Europe, European Command, NATO, and in support of CENTCOM, AFRICOM and other contingency locations around the globe.
+The 1st Battalion, 3rd Aviation Regiment, "Attack Reconnaissance," 12th CAB provides essential close air support to NATO ground forces, but also represents a lethal maneuver formation capable of defeating enemy armor on the battlefield.---The 12th Combat Aviation Brigade trains and conducts aviation support across the full spectrum of unified land operations for United States Army Europe, European Command, NATO, and in support of CENTCOM, AFRICOM and other contingency locations around the globe.